SIR JOSEPH JONAS (1845 - 1921)

 After reading the details of the court case, it is absolutely preposterous to suggest that Joseph was in anyway prejudicing the interests of the state.
 At the time these so called "offences" took place Britain was not even at war with Germany.
 Sir Joseph was doing what he had always had done, protecting his business interests.
 As one of Sheffield's leading steel manufacturer's, he would naturally be keen to know of the latest developments in the fields of weaponry and ordnance - his business like many today depended on knowing the right people and being in the right place at the right time.
 It was what he and his partner had done for many years and so what had changed.

-My impression and I believe that of others at the time was that the prosecution was a politically driven one.
-1916 had seen the Allies incur hundreds of thousands of causalities on the Western Front.
-1917-8 was even worse as conditions deteriorated rapidly at home with severe food shortages, scarce fuel supplies and widespread industrial unrest.
-The traditional tactic of the ruling classes in such cases is to find scapegoats, and of course the Germans fitted the bill perfectly.
 The widespread anti-German sentiments fuelled by a jingoistic press even prompted the Royal Family to abandon all titles held under the German crown and to change German-sounding titles and house names for English-sounding versions.
 On 17 July, 1917, a royal proclamation by George V provided that all agnatic descendants of Queen Victoria would be members of the House of Windsor with the personal surname of Windsor.
 In Sheffield the Professor of German at the University Julius Freund was interned as an alien despite having worked there since 1908.
 In December 1916 the University Council shamefully removed his Chair whilst he was in prison - he had committed no offence

 There is no doubt that the case took a heavy toll on Joseph who was 72 years old at the time the case started.
 Sir Joseph Jonas died in Endcliffe House, Enfield in 1921 due to a stroke.
 The University of Sheffield's Centenary History "Steel City Scholars" mentions the case on page 80-81.
 It reveals that Sir Joseph was well liked in the city and even after his public humiliation he was still referred to as "Sir Joseph" by his workforce.
 It records that the general view in Sheffield was that the punishment was excessive but then curiously adds that his actions were most unwise at a time of Anglo-German tensions.
 If that was the case why did the authorities bring a case in 1918 and not 1913?
 Even as late as May 1916 was still making large and significant donations to the University of Sheffield, surely not the actions of a man who was acting in a manner prejudicial to the state.

-His obituary in The Times dated August 25th 1921 is entitled "DEGRADED FROM KNIGHTHOOD - THE JONAS CASE RECALLED" and gives a brief summary of the case.
+His Obituary in The Times dated August 25th 1921 is entitled "DEGRADED FROM KNIGHTHOOD - THE JONAS CASE RECALLED" and gives a brief summary of the case.
 It also then goes on to state that the reason why Joseph came to England in the first place was his total refusal to do military service in Prussia.
 He came to England in 1867 and came to Sheffield two years later.
 His naturalization came in 1876 the same year he married Lucy Earle

 The obituary appeared on the same day that Joseph's funeral took place.
 The following days' edition of The Times reported that